CreatorB/creatorb.github.io/connects/README.md

 ### what's connects?

 connects actually just one of directory on officially creatorbe github pages. connects is home resources.
-Free to use but still read the license.
+Free to use and follow the license.

 ./ creatorbe